-Whether you realize it or not, network servers are a big part of common, everyday life, which are often regarded as the heart of Internet.
-As business grow and IT needs evolve to catch up, network servers are needed to store files & run applications, to increase the efficiency of resource sharing or to increase reliability.
-Choosing the right server may seem a daunting task, given the various network servers with different functions and feature sets.
-However, we can make it much simple by grasping some rudimental knowledge of network server and selection guide will be the focus of this article.
+Whether you realize it or not, the network server plays an important role in our daily networking life, which is often regarded as the heart of the Internet.
+As the business grows and IT needs to catch up, network servers are needed to store more files and run more applications.
+In that case, choosing the right server matters a lot.
+However, given the various network servers with different functions and feature sets, it may seem to be a daunting task.
+To solve that, some rudimental knowledge of network server and selection guide will be the focus of this article.

-Let’s get started with the two fundamental questions: “What is a server?” and “what does a server do?”
-Server, commonly known as Internet server, is essential to pretty much anything related to computer – it is a super computer in essence that used in a network to provide service to a client.
+Let’s get started with two fundamental questions: “What is a server?” and “what does a server do?”
+Server, commonly known as an Internet server, is essential to almost everything related to the computer.
+It is a super computer in essence that used in a network to provide service to a client.
 When compared with client computers, servers are usually built from higher-grade components that have more processing power, memory and storage to handle more exhausting jobs.
 In a computer network, the client computer (which is not acting as the server) is requesting information or services from the server.
-Servers basically store all the information you need/use each and every day.
+Servers basically store all the information you use every day.

-Servers are made up of similar components to the regular client computer, like a motherboard, processing chip, memory etc. And the function and performance of a server is heavily related to those server hardware.
+Servers are made up of similar components like a regular client computer, such as a motherboard, processing chip, memory, etc. And the function and performance of a server are closely related to those server hardware.
 Let’s take a review of each.

 |Motherboard||The main electronic circuit board to which all the other components are connected.
 The major components on it include the processor (or CPU), a standard IDE hard drive controller, and input/output (I/O) ports for devices such as keyboards, mice, and printers.|